GioLucero/ShopifyStore/README.md

 ```

 # View Models
 Each view model handles the data of their respective views.
-Each also holds a function to make an API call, and pass it into the NetworkManager, which handles the HTTP requests.
+Each also holds a function to make an API call, and pass it into the NetworkManager, which handles all the HTTP requests.
 I have selected which key to access in the JSON through the map function. <br/>

 Here is an example: